 The Family Unity Project’s work spans the following programmatic areas:

-- Improve conditions of confinement and custody rights for women who give birth while incarcerated
+-Improve conditions of confinement for women who give birth while incarcerated